sneezeparty/soupy/README.md

 4. !generate an image based on user input.
 5. !transform an image based on user input.
 6. Describe the image attached to a message.
-7. !time <cityname> will return the time in that city.
-For example, "!time Belgium" will return the time in Belgium.
+7. !whattime <cityname> will return the time in that city.
+For example, "!whattime Belgium" will return the time in Belgium.
 8. WORKS BEST WITH GPT-4o.
 Other versions of GPT are fine, but 4o is highly, highly recommended.

 This is a major update for soupy.
 The new updates are contained in soupy-solr.py.
 In a nutshell, all of the below functionality works, plus some new stuff that you'll want to get set up.
 There are many small updates, but the main update is as follows: